sherlynkek/vttp5_sdf_day04w/README.md

 Command summary
 - *get-cookie* - send by client to server; request the server to send a cookie
-- *cookie-text* - send by server to client in respond to get a *get-cookie* *cookie-text* is used to return a cookie to a client.
+- *cookie-text* - send by server to client in respond to get a *get-cookie*. *cookie-text* is used to return a cookie to a client.
 The cookie text comes after the *cookie-text* command
 - *close* - send by client to server; request the server to close the connection